sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 **Changes for FDB aging time configuration.**
-A new CLI commands to be added for configuring the FDB aging time.
+A new CLI commands will be added for configuring the FDB aging time.
-FDB aging time configuration will be configured in the SWITCH table in CONFIG_DB.
+FDB aging time configuration will be set in the SWITCH table in CONFIG_DB.
 Vlanmgr will populate it in the APP_DB.
 Orchagent will get notified and handling will be SwitchOrch.
-SwitchOrch will call API from FdbOrch, which will in turn call sai_redis API to send request to syncd via ASIC_DB.
+SwitchOrch will call sai_redis API to send request to syncd via ASIC_DB.

 <img src="images/agingTimeConfig.jpg" width="800" height="500">

 **Changes for Static FDB configuration.**
-New CLI to be added for configuring Static FDB entry.
-It will be configured in the FDB table in CONFIG_DB.
+New CLI will be added for configuring Static FDB entry.
+It will be set in the FDB_TABLE in CONFIG_DB.
 Vlanmgr will handle the CONIG_DB changes, do necessary validations and then populate in APP_DB.
 FdbOrch already has all the necessary handling for Static FDB changes from APP_DB.
 When a port is removed from VLAN, the corresponding Static FDB entries will also be flushed from all databases except APP_DB and CONFIG_DB.
 Flushed static FDB will be stored in the saved FDB in orchagent for retrieval and programming later when port is added back to VLAN.
 If a dynamic FDB is already learnt and a static FDB is configured with same (MAC, VLAN), the existing dynamic FDB entry will be replaced with the static entry.